allenalex642/wet-final-project/markdown-files/main-card-1.md

-### Card 1
+### Navigation Bar Collection
-Here is some information about the first portfolio item
+Throughout all of my classes, I have utilized several different navigation bars, so here is a collection of some of those nav bars, along with information about what inspired the look, how I feel looking back on it, and what I could've done differently at the time.

 [Navigation Bar Collection](./../portfolio-items/nav-collection/index.html)